Disclaimer- I am not a doctor. This blog post is general information only and is not to be substituted for medical advice, diagnosis, or treatment.

 To stable… and while not eating whatever I want and pushing myself to my breaking point, still healthy, and thriving.

-While I still don’t consider myself miraculously healed for all of eternity and that I could never experience a flare again (gotta keep up with my GF humble pie, y’all), my life today isn’t occupied by constant Hashimoto’s symptoms… so how did I do it?
+While I still don’t consider myself miraculously healed for all of eternity and that I could never experience a flare again (gotta keep up with my GF humble pie), my life today isn’t occupied by constant Hashimoto’s symptoms… so how did I do it?

 1. I focused on healing my gut and digestion.